When I was a young mother, I wore a t-shirt with the words: “The

 my mind.
 These days, some feminists are working to solve that conundrum through

-parents; others believe higher quality childcare, workplace reform and better
+parents; others believe higher quality childcare, workplace reform, and better

 pay for childcare workers is the solution.

 But there is, as I mused so many years ago, a third way.
-What if we

 overturned the male model of success that feminism adopted in creating equal